 Epigenetic marks play important roles in defining different cell types in the body, including as cells differentiate from stem cells during development, and can be influenced by environmental and nutritional factors.
 It is known that epigenetic marks are affected by ageing and these changes can be used to read the 'epigenetic clock' to provide accurate read-outs of biological age.

-What is our research?Using state-of-the-art technology, most of which we have developed ourselves, we are performing analyses to study the epigenome and gene expression patterns in mammalian development and also through the lifecourse of model systems (yeast and nematode worms).
+Using state-of-the-art technology, most of which we have developed ourselves, we are performing analyses to study the epigenome and gene expression patterns in mammalian development and also through the lifecourse of model systems (yeast and nematode worms).
 This information allows us to unravel how epigenetic marks influence development and confer cell identity and how the epigenome changes as a result of ageing and environmental stress.